 Of the various species, the most common is the fuzzy kiwifruit, with rough brown skin and bright green flesh.
 You may also encounter the smooth-skinned golden kiwifruit, which has a more delicate, sweeter taste.

 OK, it’s time to let you in on a little secret.
-Although kiwifruit are generally recognized as being New Zealand’s national fruit, there is a lesser-known candidate for this mantle – the feijoa.
-Why these egg-sized packets of pleasure are not more popular around the world is one of earth’s greatest mysteries.
+Although kiwifruit is generally recognized as being New Zealand’s national fruit, there is a lesser-known candidate for this mantle – the feijoa.
+Why these egg-sized packets of pleasure are not more popular around the world is one of Earth’s greatest mysteries.